 What is Bill of Materials?

-BOM also includes detailed instructions on how to assemble the product right from conception through to the finished product ready for shipping – including all the packaging and instructions, etc.
+BOM also includes detailed instructions on how to assemble the product right from the idea through to the finished product ready for shipping – including all the packaging and instructions, etc.

 A well-defined BOM helps companies with: